mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-to-rhino.md

 ---
 title: Revit Geometry to Rhino
-order: 2
+order: 10
 ---

-## Rhino in Revit
+{% include ltr/en/workinprogres.html %}

 While there is no direct command in Rhino to push geometry into Revit directly there are a number of simple ways Rhino geometry can be pushed into Revit from Rhino.

 When Revit starts with the Rhino.Inside add-on, Rhino and Grasshopper do startup in the background.
 Use the Rhino button in the Revit Toolbar to bring up the Rhino running inside.